DAWN SPENCER HURWITZ

 Dawn Spencer Hurwitz is a true underground force in niche perfumery and olfactory artform.
 DSH, as she is called by her devoted following, has been working with aromatics for over 25 years and is a pioneer of the American indie perfumery movement.
 She has developed many innovative concept perfumes and worked with top designers to consult and create exclusive perfumes.
 Beginning her career as a painter, Dawn came to perfumery in 1991.
 As a synesthete, DSH developed her talent for creating perfumes based on fine art principles, and since the early nineties, began developing her innovative lines of ready-to-wear artisan perfumes under her own label, DSH Perfumes.
 Most recently, DSH has celebrated the launch of DAWN Perfumes at Isetan, BARNEYS NEW YORK / Tokyo, and TOMORROWLAND with Japanese design partners, Undulate Labs.

 As an olfactory artist DSH has had multiple one-person and group shows of her multi-sensory art (paintings and aromas) in Boulder, CO.
-She has been a multiple finalist for the Art + Olfaction Awards; in 2015 for the Sadakichi award for her experimental collection “CHROMA”, a synesthetic / fragrance of colors project; in 2016 for the Artisan Perfume of the Year award for Albino (A Study in White), and again for the 2017 Artisan Perfume of the Year award for Onycha.
+Her work “Colorado” for American Perfumer won an Art + Olfaction Award in the Independent category in 2019, and she has been a multiple finalist for the Art + Olfaction Awards in other categories.
+In 2015, DSH was a finalist in the Sadakichi award for her experimental collection “CHROMA”, a synesthetic / fragrance of colors project; in 2016 for the Artisan Perfume of the Year award for Albino (A Study in White), and again for the 2017 Artisan Perfume A + O award for Onycha.

 DSH often collaborates with art institutions such as Boulder Museum of Contemporary Art, The Dairy Center for the Arts, and Denver Art Museum.